Following on from our post on designing a tattoo for a character, here’s our look at using temporary tattoos for a film, TV, or theatre production.

-Professional makeup products to create tattoos have a high pigment content, come in the colours used in real tattoos, are designed to last and withstand various conditions, like heat, sweat and water.
-Tattoo makeup come as solid dry colours (activated by alcohol), liquid colours (ready to use) and as tattoo pens.
+Professional makeup products used to create tattoos have a high pigment content and come in the colours used in real tattoos.
+They are also designed to last and withstand various conditions, like heat, sweat and water.

-- Dry makeup: Can be bought as individual colours and in palettes.
+- Dry makeup – can be bought as individual colours or in multi-colour palettes.
 The colours are activated by IPA (isopropyl alcohol or rubbing alcohol), which also helps the tattoo to last.
-Products include: Skin Illustrator Horishi palette, Temptu Tattoo palette, Skin Illustrator Classic Tattoo pots, and Reel Creations Color Pots.
+Products include the Horishi palette and Classic Tattoo pots by Skin Illustrator, the Tattoo palette by Temptu, and Color Pots by Reel Creations.

-- Liquid makeup: Ready to use, the liquid products can be use in an airbrush or by hand using a brush or sponge.
-Liquid tattoo colours include: Temptu Dura Liquid Tattoo, Skin Illustrator Tattoo Classics and Reel Creations Body Art.
+- Liquid makeup – this is a ready-to-use product that can be used in an airbrush, or painted on by hand using a brush or sponge.
+Liquid tattoo colours include Dura Liquid Tattoo by Temptu, Skin Illustrator Tattoo Classics and Reel Creations Body Art.

-- Tattoo pens: Pens are great for creating freehand tattoos, for colouring in a stencil or outlining.
-The pens made by KD151 come with different sized/shaped nibs, allowing for both fine work and filling in.
-Other tattoo pens include: Reel Creations tattoo pens.
+- Tattoo pens – pens are great for creating freehand tattoos, for colouring in a stencil or outlining.
+The pens made by KD151 come with different sized and shaped nibs, allowing for both fine work and filling in.
+Other tattoo pens include those by Reel Creations.